 Dual Diagnosis Drug Treatment

 Dual Diagnosis, which is also called co-occurring disorders or comorbidity refers to a condition in which a person is struggling with both an addiction and a mental health issues.
 Facing just one of these challenges can take a lot of energy and work towards self-transformation, having to face both of these dragons at the same time can easily feel overwhelming.
-Thankfully Serenity’s leading dual diagnosis drug treatment program is here to help.
+Thankfully Serenity Malibu is one of the best treatment center for dual diagnosis.

 You Are Not Alone

 A survey from the National Association of Mental Illness reveals that 37 percent of people with alcoholism and 53 percent of those with a drug addiction also have a serious mental illness.
 Sometimes people with unwanted negative emotions or thoughts self-medicate with alcohol or drugs to temporarily make life easier.

 Other people may find that their substance abuse aggravates or interacts negatively with their brain chemistry to bring on depression, bipolar disorder, or another mental health challenge.
 Whichever one can be said to have “caused” the other, it is often the case that, for many people, a struggle with their mental health is intimately connected.

 If you feel like you, or someone you care about, is drowning in a sea of both addiction and a mental illness, know that they are not alone.
 This intimate connection between two challenges can be good news for treatment, as working towards recovery with one challenge can do a great deal of good for another.

 Addiction itself is a mental health challenge, as it is rooted in a brain that has acquired an overpowering obsession for a drug, that goes beyond normal human needs and wants.